stefan-hoeck/idris2-ilex/README.md

 chunkCSV (CS k sx sy x sstr) = (CS k [<] sy x sstr, maybeList sx)
 ```

-Finally, we need to finish things ones we reach the end of
+Finally, we need to finish things once we reach the end of
 input.
 Again, we might fail with an exception in case
 we are in the middle of something unfinished.
 To keep
 things simple, we just invoke `step2` with a line break